-#1707.1 FACULTY: Each team will be permitted to play one faculty match, which will not be charged against the maximum number of allowable contest.

-#1707.2 ALUMNI: Each team will be permitted to play one alumni match, which will not count as one of the maximum number of allowable contests.
+- 1707.1 FACULTY: Each team will be permitted to play one faculty match, which will not be charged against the maximum number of allowable contest. - 1707.2 ALUMNI: Each team will be permitted to play one alumni match, which will not count as one of the maximum number of allowable contests.

-All league competition for entries must end on or before April 12.
-The last allowable interscholastic match (non-league/tournament) is on April 13.
+All competition must end on or before April 16 (team).